Always and Forever, Lara Jean: Plot

 Everyone is happy to hear Lara Jean's news, except for Peter.
-At graduation, Lara Jean's father announces that he will be sending Lara Jean and her sisters with their grandmother to Korea for a month in order to connect with their heritage.
-Lara Jean acts excited, but is secretly unhappy because it will cut into her dwindling days with Peter.
+At graduation, Lara Jean's father announces that he will be sending Lara Jean and her sisters with their grandmother to Korea for a month to connect with their heritage.
+Lara Jean acts excited but is secretly unhappy because it will cut into her dwindling days with Peter.

 Lara Jean and her friends rent houses for Beach Week.
 While there, she decides to sleep with Peter for the first time.
 As they are about to have sex, Peter becomes uncomfortable and the two do not go through with it.
 When she returns home, Lara Jean meets with Peter's mother who tells her that Peter has started talking about transferring to UNC.
 She asks Lara Jean to consider breaking up with Peter so that he can have a good college experience.

-At the bachelorette party for Trina, Lara Jean gets drunk for the first time and breaks up with Peter because she didn't think long distance would work.
-When he asks her if she only wanted to sleep with him to neatly wrap up their relationship, she says yes.
+At the bachelorette party for Trina, Lara Jean gets drunk for the first time and breaks up with Peter because she doesn't think long distance would work.
+When he asks her if she only wanted to have sex with him to neatly wrap up their relationship, she says yes.
 Peter is deeply hurt, and when Lara Jean sobers up she is devastated.
 Trina urges Lara Jean to reconsider and at her father's wedding, Lara Jean spots Peter and decides to approach him.
-She tells him that she loves him and she wants to continue their relationship, to which he agrees.
-She also tells him she didn’t mean what she said about neatly wrapping up their relationship by sleeping together; she wanted to do it because she genuinely loves him.
+She tells him that she loves him and wants to continue their relationship, to which he agrees.
+She also tells him she didn't mean what she said about neatly wrapping up their relationship by sleeping together; she wanted to do it because she genuinely loves him.

 Despite not knowing what the future holds, Lara Jean and Peter decide to stay together.
 In Lara Jean's yearbook that Peter forgets to bring back, he writes a new contract between the two, echoing the contract drafted when they were fake dating in the first novel.
 The book ends with Lara Jean feeling confident that her relationship with Peter will last.